autumnfjeld/thetwittosphere_web/README.md

 # the twittosphere webclient

 A web app that allow users to search for a twitter handle (screen_name) and returns the profile info with his/her latest tweets.
+Back end is [thetwittospher_web](https://github.com/autumnfjeld/thetwittosphere_api).

 ####CouldShouldDos
   * Fix: profile_background_image_url_https image not showing on iOS